marcodali/python-tests/README.md

+# Python tests
-Install all dependencies of this project with
+## Install all dependencies of this project with

 pip3 install -r requirements.txt

-To run the api in your localhost use the following command
+## To run the api in your localhost use the following command

 python3 main.py